Facebook pixel Intramural Policies | Pepperdine University | Pepperdine Community Skip to main content

 Team Rosters

-The registration form constitutes the official team roster.
+The online registration form constitutes the official team roster.
 The team captain may make changes to this roster during the regular season, up until the end of the third week of the regular season.
 After this time no changes to the team roster will be allowed.
 The team captain must add or delete names to the official roster 24 hours prior to the game in order for the individual to be eligible to participate in the contest.
 Participants may only play on one team per sport and are not permitted to transfer from one intramural team to another after his/her name appears on the score sheet or official team roster.
 Exceptions:

 1. Members of a team which has either been dropped from competition without having played a game or has forfeited all prior games may move to another team roster